 2. New Business Leads – At some point, all efforts should point to some sort of lead generation for new business.
 If the content funnel and content itself is done appropriately it should ultimately set up our next point....

-3. Sales – Once a prospect is engaged, the sale should almost be as easy as well, clicking a mouse.
-Sales can translate in many different forms.
-Whether it's driving people to a physical location, like an event, or an actual purchase on a ecommerce site.
-If the prior 2 steps are strong, this one is an easy evolution in the user’s experience.
+3. Sales – Once a prospect is engaged, the sale should almost be as easy as, well, clicking a mouse.
+Sales can appear in many different forms.
+Whether it's driving people to a physical location like an event, or an actual purchase on an e-commerce site.
+If the prior two steps are strong, this one is an easy evolution of the user’s experience.

 The answer to both questions is the same: reach out to us!
 We would love an opportunity to find out for you.
-If your meeting business goals, then continue on.
-If it ‘s not, then maybe it’s time to start thinking on how it can.
+If you're meeting business goals, then continue on.
+If it‘s not, then maybe it’s time to start thinking on how it can.